dart-archive/www.dartino.org/faq.md

 * *Q*:  What is the state of the project?
 * *A*: Dartino is an experimental project in the alpha phase.
 Things are still incomplete, and under development.
-Please take a look, [try it out](/getting-started/), and give us some [feedback](feedback.html)!
+Please take a look, and [try it out](/getting-started/)!

 * *A*: What is supported?
 * *Q*: You need a client PC for writing your program, and a target device for